arindal1/yolov5-onnx-object-recognition/README.md

       <img src="images/x.jpg"  width="80px"></a>
 </div>

 This repository contains a project demonstrating object detection using the YOLOv5 model, integrated with OpenCV for image processing and Streamlit for a user-friendly interface.
 It is `hacktober-accepted`, so you can make your Hacktober OpenSource contributions here.
-Read [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for more info about contributing.
+Read [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for more info about contributing. <br>
+Give this repo a ⭐ and contribute!

 ## Overview